Tulane University School of Medicine: Admissions and research

 The school has highly competitive admissions, accepting only 175 medical students from more than 12,000 applications.
 About 40 percent of the students in each class are concurrently enrolled as candidates for the Master of Public Health degree in the Celia Scott Weatherhead School of Public Health and Tropical Medicine.
 It is estimated that Tulane University has graduated more than 40 percent of all physicians in the U.S. who have earned both M.D. and master of public health degrees.

 Tulane University Hospital, located in the Medical District of downtown New Orleans and adjacent to the School of Medicine.

 In 2001, the Tulane Center for Gene Therapy started as the first major center in the U.S. to focus on research using adult stem cells.

 Today, the medical school is but one part of the Tulane University Health Sciences Center, which includes the School of Medicine, the School of Public Health and Tropical Medicine, the University Health Service, the Tulane National Primate Research Center, the U.S.-Japan Biomedical Research Laboratories, and the Tulane/Xavier Center for Bioenvironmental Research.
 Most components of the Health Sciences Center are located in the heart of New Orleans, in the medical district that comprises Tulane facilities and the LSU/Charity Hospital center just north of the New Orleans Central Business District.
 It comprises 23 academic departments: Anesthesiology; Dermatology; Family & Community Medicine; the Deming Department of Medicine, which includes the sections of Cardiology, Clinical Immunology, Allergy, & Rheumatology, Division of Biomedical Informatics and Genomics, Endocrinology & Metabolism, Gastroenterology, General Internal Medicine & Geriatrics, Hematology and Medical Oncology, Infectious Diseases, Nephrology & Hypertension, Pulmonary Diseases, Critical Care and Environmental Medicine; Neurology; Neurosurgery; Obstetrics and Gynecology; Ophthalmology; Orthopaedics; Otolaryngology; Pathology and Laboratory Medicine; Pediatrics; Psychiatry & Behavioral Sciences; Radiation Oncology; Radiology; Surgery; Urology; Biochemistry and Molecular Biology; Microbiology and Immunology; Pathology and Laboratory Medicine; Pharmacology; Physiology; and Structural and Cellular Biology.

 On August 31, 2009, Louisiana Governor Bobby Jindal along with Tulane President Scott Cowen and Louisiana State University System President John V. Lombardi approved a plan to establish both schools as board members for the future $1.1 billion University Medical Center New Orleans.
 Ground was broken in 2011 and the hospital opened on August 1, 2015.

 In 2022, LCMC Health and Tulane University announced that the organizations would form a partnership.
 Under this partnership, Tulane Medical Center, Lakeview Regional Medical Center, and Tulane Lakeside Hospital joined LCMC Health’s network of healthcare facilities.
-In January of 2024, a majority of services provided at Tulane Medical Center shifted to University Medical Center New Orleans and East Jefferson General Hospital.
+In January 2024, a majority of services provided at Tulane Medical Center shifted to University Medical Center New Orleans and East Jefferson General Hospital.
 East Jefferson General Hospital is now the clinical home for Tulane University School of Medicine.